 -

-In the context of this layered standard, an n-D lookup table is a sampled representation of a function of n input variables \(y=F(x_1, x_2, x_3, \dots, x_n)\) sampled on the vertices of a rectilinear grid.
+In the context of this layered standard, an n-d lookup table on a rectilinear grid is a sampled representation of a function of n input variables \(y=F(x_1, x_2, x_3, \dots, x_n)\) sampled on the vertices of a rectilinear grid.

-[In [ASAM-MCD2], such a 1-d lookup table is called a CURVE, a 2-d lookup table is called MAP, and a 3-d lookup table is called CUBOID.
-4-d and 5-d lookup tables are called CUBE_4 and *CUBE\_5*, respectively.
-Higher dimensional lookup tables are not defined in [ASAM-MCD2].]
+In [ASAM-MCD2], such a 1-d lookup table is called a CURVE, a 2-d lookup table is called MAP, and a 3-d lookup table is called CUBOID.
+4-d and 5-d lookup tables are called CUBE_4 and CUBE_5, respectively.
+Higher dimensional lookup tables are not defined in [ASAM-MCD2]. - terminalKind

 -